 A native of St. Louis, Boykin earned her bachelor’s degree in marine engineering from the U.S. Merchant Marine Academy and her master’s degree in engineering management from The George Washington University.
 Since beginning her career in the nuclear engineering division, she has held progressively responsible positions, including vice president of engineering and design, vice president of quality and process excellence, director of facilities and waterfront support, and program manager for the nuclear engineering division.
-She also served as a construction superintendent for the aircraft carrier program during construction of USS John C. Stennis and USS Harry S. Truman.
+She also served as a construction superintendent for the aircraft carrier program during construction of USS John C. Stennis (CVN 74) and USS Harry S. Truman (CVN 75).

 In the community, Boykin is committed to workforce development and is a strong advocate for STEM (science, technology, engineering and math) programs.
-She is a graduate of the LEAD Virginia Program and Hampton Roads Chamber of Commerce leadership program.
-She serves as vice chair of Blueprint Virginia and as chair of the Executive Control Board for the National Shipbuilding Research Program.
-She is a member of Greater Peninsula NOW, the Virginia Business Council and Reinvent Hampton Roads.
+She is a graduate of Lead Virginia and the Hampton Roads Chamber of Commerce leadership program.
+She is vice chair of Blueprint Virginia and serves on the Hampton Roads Business Roundtable’s executive committee.
+She is also a member of Greater Peninsula NOW, the Virginia Business Council and Reinvent Hampton Roads.
 In 2017, Boykin was appointed by Gov. Terry McAuliffe to serve on the Commonwealth of Virginia’s Growth and Opportunity Board.

 Newport News Shipbuilding (NNS), a division of Huntington Ingalls Industries, is the nation’s sole designer, builder and refueler of nuclear-powered aircraft carriers and one of only two shipyards capable of designing and building nuclear-powered submarines.
 NNS also provides fleet services for naval ships and recently expanded its nuclear and manufacturing expertise into Department of Energy and alternative energy business ventures.
 Headquartered in Newport News, Virginia, the shipyard’s vast facilities span more than 550 acres along two miles of waterfront on the historic James River.
 It is the largest industrial employer in Virginia, employing more than 20,000 people, many of whom are third and fourth generation shipbuilders.
 For more information, please visit www.huntingtoningalls.com.